Flawless/zmk/docs/docs/features/split-keyboards.md

 ## Split Transports

-ZMK supports two transports for connecting split parts: Bluetooth and full-duplex wired UART.
-Only one transport can be active at a time, so designs involving some portions connected via Bluetooth and others via full-duplex wired are _not_ supported.
+ZMK supports three transports for connecting split parts: Bluetooth, full-duplex wired UART, and single-wire half-duplex (bit-banged) wired GPIO.
+Only one transport can be active at a time, so designs involving some portions connected via Bluetooth and others via wired are _not_ supported.

 :::warning[Hot Plugging Cables]